Rishinroy2000/Coffee_Sales_Dashboard/README.md

 - **Weekday Trends**: Discover which days drive the highest traffic and purchases.
 - **Payment Mode Split**: Visual breakdown of card vs. cash usage.
 - **Interactive Filters**: Slice data by coffee type and payment mode.

 ---

-## 🛠 Tools Used

-- **Excel/CSV** – assumed for raw data import and cleaning & for building and visualizing the dashboard

----